vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Continue sending of container *ctid* to previously configured *destination*. `ct send rootfs` takes snapshots of the container's datasets and sends them to the *destination*.

+`ct send sync` *ctid*
+  Send rootfs changes since `ct send rootfs` or the previous `ct send sync`.
+  This send step is optional and can be used to keep the source and destination containers close until `ct send state` is called.

 `ct send state` [*options*] *ctid*
   This command stops the container if it is running, makes another set of